 3. Self-Directed Imagery or The Mind’s Eye

-Our awareness of ourselves and memories of what we have done in the past give us hindsight (memories of actions) and foresight (imagining possible futures).
+Our awareness of ourselves and of memories of what we have done in the past gives us hindsight (memories of actions) and foresight (imagining possible futures).
 Hindsight or learning from our past informs behaviour in the present.
 Foresight allows educated guesses about what might happen next.
 While foresight does not guarantee accuracy about the future it provides more support than random guessing.

 4. Self-Directed Speech or The Mind’s Voice